 Craig Kerslake

-As a professional, Craig draws upon his cultural heritage, community and knowledge of what Aboriginal people often refer to as “Country”.
-Within a team setting, he brings this forth to inform spatial planning and architectural form with unique expression that finds resonance with all Australians.
-His cultural overlays often draw design thinking to the unexpected and provide positive outcomes focused on Aboriginal centred qualities, spatial unity and considered scales of social engagement.
+As a Wiradjuri Architect, Craig draws upon his cultural heritage, community and knowledge of what Aboriginal people refer to as “Country”.
+Within a team setting, he brings this forth with spirited innovation to inform spatial design and architectural form with unique expression that finds resonance with all Australians.
+His cultural overlays often draw design thinking to the unexpected and provide positive outcomes focused on Aboriginal centred qualities, spatial unity and scales of social engagement.

 Craig Taylor